MobSF/Mobile-Security-Framework-MobSF/mobsf/StaticAnalyzer/tools/jadx/README.md

 ### Use jadx as a library
 You can use jadx in your java projects, check details on [wiki page](https://github.com/skylot/jadx/wiki/Use-jadx-as-a-library)

-### Use jadx as a library
-You can use jadx in your java projects, check details on [wiki page](https://github.com/skylot/jadx/wiki/Use-jadx-as-a-library)

 ### Build from source
 JDK 8 or higher must be installed:
 ```